1. Q: What is the application procedure?

 2. Q: What are the application deadlines?

 A: There are no application deadlines under the computer-based CPA examination.
-You should allow four weeks for processing the application, although you should receive the notice to schedule before then.
+Once you have received the notice to schedule, you should allow two weeks for application processing.

 3. Q: What happens after I receive the notice to schedule?